simonduf/jchart2d-code/readme-binaries.txt

 !
 Saving images with transparent background is supported now.
 !
 Added IPointHighlightListener (contribution by Frans Bouwmans): You can register on the chart to get informed about highlighted points now.
-  Use this e.g. to cast the point into your subtype to extract further information about the highlighted point. o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+  Use this e.g. to cast the point into your subtype to extract further information about the highlighted point.
+!
+Added AxisTickPainterInwards, an axis tick mark painter that paints the ticks within the chart area.
+Contribution by Verhaag, G.C.H.M.!
+o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
 By now the translation is related to the axes of the trace of the nearest point to the given mouse event.